 - Immunotherapy is also another area patient consider.
 It educates your own immune system to fight the cancer cells.
 Immunotherapy is experimental, typically considered in parallel to drugs and standard treatments, and helps extend time in remission.

-Here is a Summary of What One Can Do with the Preserved Tumor:
+Summary of What One Can Do with the Preserved Tumor:

 Personalized medicine is transforming our thinking about designing effective treatments.
 If you have questions, you can also set up a time for a call.
 Knowledge is Power!
 Know All Your Options!
 Take control!
 For more information: call +1 267.702.5501 or schedule a free private consultation.